 The Action Plan is intended to be a living evolving document which is able to account for Climate Change related legislative and societal changes expected over the coming years.
 As such it will be subject to annual reviews to ensure it remains fit for purpose and appropriate.

 The overall target and individual target for each action are to provide the performance management framework for the strategy.
-Progress will be monitored 6-monthly through P&R committee.
+Progress will be monitored 6-monthly through the appropriate Council Committee